KamranAghlami/RCLinkApp/README.md

 ```
 Allow DevTools to load resources, such as source maps, from remote file paths.
 Disabled by default for security reasons.
 ```
-Reloade the DevTools and sources now should be found.
+Reload the DevTools and sources now should be found.